BigDataBiology/Duan2023__GMSCv1_Construction_And_Analysis/README.md

 smORF catalogue & annotations: The smORF catalogue and its annotations are available at https://doi.org/10.5281/zenodo.7944370.

-Preprocessed data: For convenience, the preprocessed files are available under the Preprocessed_Files folder.
+Preprocessed data: For convenience, the preprocessed files are available under the `Manuscript_anlysis/data` folder.